angyn3/ReadME-Generator/output/Readme.md

 # undefined
 ## Description
-To assist with making a ReadMe document a lot quicker
+To assist with making a readME document more efficient

 ## Deployed Application URL
 undefined